dmigo/haystack-example/README.md

 ## Start

 We'll need a data storage.
-So first run:
+We have our `docker-compose` file with OpenSearch configured.

 ```shell
 docker-compose up -d
 ```

-We also need to install the python dependencies:
+We also need to install the python dependencies.

 ```shell
 pip install -r requirements.txt
 ```

-Now we need to index our data by semantics, this step might take quite some time if your computer doesn't have a GPU.
+Now we need to prepare and index our data by semantics.
+We will use Game of Thrones wiki data.
+The data will be downloaded from a prepared archive and stored in opensearch.
+Depending on your internet connection and wether your machine has a GPU this step might take quite some time.

 ```shell
 python ./index.py